AmaliaV05/ExcelReports/README.md

 ## Features
 The ExcelReports application can:
-- Create RFM analysis reports filtered by country
+- Create RFM analysis reports filtered by country and export it in an excel document
+- Create reports according to Pareto Principle and export it in an excel document